Who are we?

 Jan is a PhD student at the University of Groningen where he studies social evolution, focussing on social insects in particular.
 He mostly uses simulations models but also does some experiments and genetic analyses.

-Raph is a temporary lecturer and PhD candidate in theoretical evolutionary biology at the University of Groningen in The Netherlands.
-He builds and works with models and simulations to learn about how new species form, and more generally about how biological diversity is generated.
+Raph is a lecturer, scientific programmer and PhD candidate in theoretical evolutionary biology at the University of Groningen in The Netherlands.
+When not helping scientists with their code he works with simulation models of speciation.

 Stefany is a postdoctoral fellow at MIT.
 She has worked on several topics in microbial ecology and evolution and is currently studying how glycans shape the assembly and function of the human gut microbiome.